All Episodes

 Or was he concerned with controlling them?

-And about this behavioral business.
+And about this, this behavioral business.

-We've really had a lot of success there.
+Oh, yeah, we've really had a lot of success there.

-Remember when they told us you get people to quit smoking, and you get rid of secondhand smoke, and look at the health care savings that we'll have, health care cost savings.
+Remember when they told us you get people to quit smoking and you get rid of secondhand smoke and look at the healthcare savings that we'll have, healthcare cost savings.

 Remember that?